GRAAL-Lab/rml/README.md

 6. Providing a set of robotic related functions such as: lemma versor, bell shaped functions, point to plane distance and more ().

 Check out the doxygen ::rml namespace documentation for a brief overview of all functionalities.
+Where not explicitly stated so, the default units are the SI ones (meters, kg, seconds, etc.).

 ## Dependencies
 Before building the repository you will have to install the following dependencies: